project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/badging_a_textbook.md

 </td>
     <td> String</td>
     <td>NA</td>
     <td>You require authorization key  to use an API.
 Raise a request to the administrator for the authorization key.
-Menetion the received key here.</td>
+Mention the received key here.</td>
     <td>Yes</td>
   </tr>
 </table>

 **Request Body Parameter for Create Badge Assertion API**